-Our group uses the tools of statistical mechanics and molecular simulation to investigate the structure, dynamics and function of biomolecules.
-Our goal is to devise new computational methods to design folding and binding properties of proteins and peptide mimetics from first principles.
+Our group uses the tools of molecular simulation and statistical mechanics to investigate the structure, dynamics and function of biomolecules.
+Our goal is to devise new computational methods to design folding and binding properties of proteins and peptidomimetics from first principles.

 The Voelz Lab made a strong showing at the Philly YCC (Younger Chemists Committee) regional poster session held March 24, 2014 at the University of the Sciences of Philadelphia campus ...

 Posted Mar 27, 2014, 8:14 PM by Vincent Voelz